 At the end of the day…

-I really hate that expression, but in this case, I did indeed get to the end of the day of my ridearound with Phil of Moncrief Heating & Air.
+I really hate that expression, but in this case, I did indeed get to the end of the day of my ridealong with Phil of Moncrief Heating & Air.
 And, at the end of the day, I saw a bit of what HVAC service pros see every day.
-I imagine many of them suffer from PTSD.

-When an air conditioner service company gets a 'no-cool' call, their immediate concern is to get the AC performing up to its capacity again.
-Many customers only want that cool air blowing out of the vents again and don't want to go further.
-Of course, many of those no-cools are easily preventible by regular maintenance, like changing the filter.
+When an air conditioner service company gets a “no-cool” call, their immediate concern is to get the AC performing up to its capacity again.
+Many customers only want that cool air blowing out of the vents again and don’t want to go further.
+Of course, many of those no-cools are easily preventable by regular maintenance, like changing the filter.

 Some customers, however, have the resources and interest in fixing the bigger problems, and that’s why HVAC companies are well suited for home performance work.
 Once you know about building science, you understand that ‘the box’ is only one component of the heating and cooling system, which also includes the duct system, the building enclosure, and internal heat gains.
 Then it becomes difficult to go in and just change out a filter or capacitor without also addressing the other problems.